Hot Flashes And Hormone Therapy

 Hot flashes are, simply speaking, sudden sensations of hotness in the upper body, usually felt during perimenopause and menopause.
-While some people quickly go through this phase in their transition process, the average female experiences hot flashes for up to seven years.
-This is why many people find this persisting symptom frustrating and opt for treatments such as hormone therapy.
+While some people quickly go through this transition process, the average female experiences hot flashes for up to seven years.
+Many people find the persistent symptom of hot flashes frustrating, which is why they often seek treatments.
+One common option is Hormone Therapy for Women.

 Read on down below for a quick look at hormone replacement therapy, its risks, benefits, and alternatives.

 Hormone replacement therapy (or HRT) is a treatment that should absolutely be supervised by a physician.
-Hormone medications are used to replace and balance the decreased production of estrogen and progesterone in the ovaries during menopause.
-As noted previously, this hormone imbalance can cause many annoying symptoms such as mood swings and hot flashes.
-HRT is considered a very effective treatment.
+However, hormone medications are helpful in replacing and balancing the decreased production of estrogen and progesterone during menopause.
+Moreover, this hormone imbalance can cause many annoying symptoms such as mood swings and hot flashes.
+Undoubtedly, HRT is a very effective treatment.

 Furthermore, studies have proven hormone therapy to be beneficial for preventing bone loss and insomnia resulting from menopause transition.
-Depending on the type of treatment a doctor sees fit for your body, you will need to take pills, stick patches, utilize gels or apply creams, put in implants, etc.
+Depending on the treatment that fits your body, you will need to take pills, stick patches, gels or creams, etc.

 HRT does have side effects such as an increased chance of blood clots, breast cancer, dementia, and heart disease.
 This is why many medical professionals recommend taking non-hormone medications for relieving hot flashes.